newmen93/termux-ndk/README.md

 Snapdragon 835 processor

-There may be some errors during the compilation process, please solve it yourself
+There may be some errors during the compilation process, please solve it yourself!

  ****
 #### Test app with NDK cmake